uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 I randomly shuffled the (original!) data set and put 20% of the data into a validation set.

+I used an adam optimizer so that manually training the learning rate wasn't necessary.

  <p align="center">
   <img width="400" src="./training_validation_errors.png">
 </p>

-I used an adam optimizer so that manually training the learning rate wasn't necessary.

-The plot shows that both validation and training error are small from the very start (on the scale of epochs at least).
+This plot shows that both validation and training error are small from the very start (on the scale of epochs at least).
 Presumably convergenc happens so fast that it does not reflect on such a coarse time scale.
+Indeed during the first steps of the optimization one can see values for training and validation error that are substatially higher, decaying rapidly.